zboszor/OpenCReports/README.md

 # OpenCReports

-OpenCReports is a report generator engine based on ideas from RLIB (https://github.com/SICOM/rlib) but having a complete reimplementation and licensed under LGPLv3.
+OpenCReports is a report generator engine based on ideas from RLIB with a complete reimplementation and licensed under LGPLv3.

+The most up-to-date original repository was at https://github.com/SICOM/rlib which was (together with many others under https://github.com/SICOM) recently deleted.
+Ancient versions of RLIB are at https://sourceforge.net/projects/rlib

 ## Currently missing features